 Another thing that happens in the time between the opening of a case and trial is negotiation.

 Trials are expensive and can last for days.
-Additionally, there is a lot of paperwork, preparation, and time that goes into preparing a civil case.
-As a result, the parties will look for ways to avoid having to go to trial.
+Additionally, a lot of paperwork, preparation, and time goes into preparing a civil case.
+As a result, the parties will look for ways to avoid going to trial.
 One way parties do this is by negotiating a deal that everyone will be happy with.